Cartier Women’s Initiative Awards 2020 for Women Entrepreneurs (USD100,000 to a winner from each region)

 Through the Cartier Women’s Initiative Awards, Cartier supports women entrepreneurs who lead social enterprises in their early phases that have potential to grow significantly.

 Application Deadline: 14th August, 2019 by 2pm Paris time (CEST)

-Eligible Countries: Cartier reviews applications from Latin America, North America, Europe, Sub-Saharan Africa, the Middle East & North Africa, and the Asia-Pacific region.
+Eligible Countries: Cartier reviews applications from 7 regions (Latin America, North America, Europe, Sub-Saharan Africa, Middle East & North Africa, Far East Asia, South-East Asia).
 One from each region wins this award.